See the Series Introduction for Just Tao It, Part I: HERE

 That insight feels disturbingly contemporary.

 Modern institutions increasingly respond to metrics, polling, engagement algorithms, branding dynamics, information velocity, and performative narratives while drifting further from the lived human realities underneath them.
-Systems begin optimizing reports about reality rather than reality itself.
+Systems begin optimizing reports about reality instead of reality itself.
 Once that separation widens enough, distrust accelerates almost automatically.

 Reality binds us to complexity.

 It is easy to reduce human beings into categories, ideologies, tribes, parties, movements, identities, enemies, or abstractions from sufficient distance.
 Much harder face-to-face.
 Much harder inside actual relationships.
-Much harder when another human being remains visible as fully human instead of symbolically useful.
+Much harder when another human being remains visible as fully human and not merely symbolically useful.

 Avoidance itself increasingly becomes part of the system dynamic.
 We curate informational environments that protect certainty, reinforce identity, and minimize contact with the complexity capable of softening absolutism.
 Over time, distance permits dehumanization to scale far more easily than presence does.